paul-wolf/djaq/README.txt

+Djaq - pronounced “Jack” - provides an instant remote API to your Django models data with a powerful query language.
+No server-side code beyond two lines of config is required.
+You don’t write backend classes, serializers or any other code to be able to immediately get whatever data you want to the client.
+And it is blazing fast.

-Djaq provides a query language for Django.
-In contrast to the QuerySet class that provides a Python API, Djaq queries are strings.
-A query string might look like this:
+Djaq queries are strings.
+A query string for our example dataset might look like this:

 ::

    (b.name as title, b.publisher.name as publisher) Book b

 This retrieves a list of book titles with book publisher.
+But you can formulate far more sophisticated queries, see below.
 You can send Djaq queries from any language, Java, Javascript, golang, etc. to a Django application and get results as JSON.

-Of course, there is a common way to do this already by using frameworks like Django REST Framework (DRF), GraphQL, Django views, etc. The advantage of Djaq is you can immediately provide access without writing server side code except for security as explained below.
+In contrast to REST frameworks, like TastyPie or Django Rest Framework (DRF), you have natural access to the Django ORM from the client.

 Djaq is a good fit if you want:

 -  Microservice communication where some services don’t have access to the Django ORM or are not implemented with Python